FistOfTheNorthStar/TotalItemsMain/README.md

 # README

-This a project that is not yet production ready, but can be locally tested for development purposes.
+🌸 This a project that is not yet production ready. 🌸

 ## DATABASE
 Using postgres, so you need to setup postgres